Best Primary Care EMR Software Buyer's Guide 2025

 Mobility

 Smartphones have changed the dynamics of mobile usage.
-Handheld devices are easy to carry around and can be used for any number of uses.
-Most people are ditching the cumbersome PC for a handheld device.
+Handheld devices are easy to carry around and can be used for a number of uses.
 Doctors mostly use iPads or Tablets in the examination room to take down patient symptoms, check history, and note down the prescription, so the vendor must have a mobile application that is synced with all the mobile devices being used in the practice.

 prognocis EMR Software and patient portal